thomasdenecker/START-R/README.md

 ### Launch in debug mode

-During development, you will probably need to have the R outputs in the terminal.
-Passing through a docker, to have these outputs, you have to access the log file.
-The following command launches the application and has a log file that will be in the application folder.
-To help you in the choice of path of the application, you can look in the launch of the application.
+During development, you will probably need to get all messages (errors, warnings and notifications) in the R terminal.
+The following command launches the application and generates a log file in the application folder.
+To find the path to the application, you can look in the launch file.

 START-R analyzer
 ```